NightDreamGames/Graded/README.md

 ► Grade Editing -- Update or Remove your Grades at any time.

-► Luxemburgish School System Integration -- Easily set up the app by selecting your Class if you're in a Luxemburgish School and avoid setting your Subjects by hand.
+► Luxembourgish School System Integration -- Easily set up the app by selecting your Class if you're in a Luxembourgish School and avoid setting your Subjects by hand.

 ► Custom Grading Systems -- You can completely customize the Calculation System to fit your needs.

-► Easy Subject Setup -- You can easily set up your Subjects with the Luxemburgish System Integration by selecting your Class, or else by creating your own Subjects with Weights.
+► Easy Subject Setup -- You can easily set up your Subjects with the Luxembourgish System Integration by selecting your Class, or else by creating your own Subjects with Weights.

 ► Rounding -- Choose how your Grades get rounded: Up, Down, To Integer, 10th, 100th, or 1000th.